Donald Richie: Biography

 Richie was born in Lima, Ohio.
 During World War II, he joined the United States Merchant Marine and served aboard Liberty ships as a purser and medical officer.
 By then he had already published his first work, "Tumblebugs" (1942), a short story.

 In 1947, Richie first visited Japan with the American occupation force, a job he saw as an opportunity to escape from Lima, Ohio.
 He first worked as a typist, and then as a civilian staff writer for the Pacific Stars and Stripes.
 While in Tokyo, he became fascinated with Japanese culture.
-He was struck by the relative acceptance of gay men and women and by the beauty of Kabuki theater, in which a seventy-three year old man could transform himself into nineteen year old woman.
+He was struck by the relative acceptance of gay men and women and by the beauty of Kabuki theater, in which a seventy-three year old man could transform himself into a nineteen year old woman.
 He was further attracted by Japanese cinema.
 He was soon writing movie reviews in the Stars and Stripes.
-In 1948 he met Kashiko Kawakita who introduced him to Yasujirō Ozu.
-During their long friendship, she and Richie collaborated closely in promoting Japanese film in the West.
+In 1948 he met Kashiko Kawakita, who introduced him to Yasujirō Ozu.
+During their long friendship, Kawakita and Richie collaborated closely in promoting Japanese film in the West.
 He began composing contemporary music and released a title for ballet at that time.

 After returning to the United States, he enrolled at Columbia University's School of General Studies in 1949 and received a B.S. degree in English in 1953.
 Richie then returned to Japan as film critic for The Japan Times and in 1959 published his first book, The Japanese Film: Art and Industry, coauthored with Joseph Anderson, which gave the first English language account of Japanese film.
 The greater tolerance in Japan for male homosexuality than in the United States was one reason he gave for returning to Japan, as he was openly bisexual.
 He spent much of the second half of the 20th century living and working alone in Tokyo, with the exception of a brief marriage to the American writer Mary Evans from 1961 to 1965.
 Richie served as Curator of Film at the New York Museum of Modern Art from 1969 to 1972.